Short Game Course intro thumbnail

 8. Lean On the Lead Foot

 There can be a little turn and weight transfer depending on the length of the chip.
-However, you’ll never transfer all of your weight off of the lead foot.
+However, you’ll never transfer all your weight onto the lead foot.

 9. Narrow Stance